Become a Mentor

 Women who have life experiences to share, are great listeners, have caring hearts, and are interesting in having a major impact in the community make great mentors!
 By becoming a volunteer mentor, you will work one-on-one with a mentee to provide support and guidance as she develops and works toward her education, career, and/or life goals.

 What to Expect As a Mentor

-- Meet with your mentee for about an hour a week.
-These meetings begin as getting-to-know-you meetings, building the foundation for your relationship and establishing the partnership.
-Then your one-on-ones transition to be focused more on your mentee’s personal and professional development.
+- BE CONSISTENT: Consistently meet with your mentee one-on-one.
+These getting-to-know-you meetings, build the foundation for your relationship and establish your partnership.
+Then your meetings will transition to be focused more on your mentee's personal and professional development.

-- Attend virtual workshops 1-2 evenings per month.
-Workshops are usually 1.5-2 hours long and give all participants an opportunity to learn with, from, and about the other women in the group.
-Workshops are about mentees gaining new information and skills, as well as building a community with the group.
-You’ll get the workshop schedule during your interview.
+- SHOW UP: Attend scheduled workshops 1 - 2 evenings per month.
+Workshops are usually 1.5-2 hours long and give you an opportunity to learn with, from, and about the other women in the group.
+Workshops are about gaining new information and skills, as well as building a community with the group.

-- We hear from mentors all the time telling us how much they learned and gained from their mentees.
+- PUT EFFORT IN: We hear from mentors all the time telling us how much they learned and gained from their mentees.
 Open conversation, open hearts, and open minds benefit mentee and mentor equally.